-The Company is led by Ken Globus, who has served as President since 1988 and Chairman of the Board since September 2009.
-The Board is composed of Ken Globus and four independent directors.
+The Company is currently led by Beatriz Blanco.
+Formerly, the Company was led by Ken Globus, who served as President from 1988 through October 2022.
+Mr. Globus has been Chairman of the Board since September 2009.
+The Board is composed of Beatriz Blanco, Ken Globus and four independent directors.
 The Board has two standing committees composed solely of independent directors: the Audit Committee and the Compensation Committee.
-The Board also has a Stock Option Committee.
-Only the Audit Committee has a chairman.
+The Board also has a Compensation Committee.
+Historically, only the Audit Committee has a chairman.

-The Board does not have a lead director as all of the independent directors have a strong knowledge of Company operations and have held leadership positions in their respective employment, both past and present.
+The Board does not have a lead director as all of the independent directors have an established knowledge of Company operations and have held leadership positions in their respective professions, both past and present.
 The independent directors meet in executive session at least twice per year in accordance with NASDAQ guidelines.
-The Company has had this same basic leadership structure since it was founded in 1942, except that the committees were not established until the 1990s.
-The Board believes that this leadership structure has been effective for the Company considering its size and its resources, and similar leadership structures are commonly utilized by other small public companies in the United States.
+The Company maintained this leadership structure since its founding in 1942, except that the committees were not established until the 1990s.
+The Board believes that this leadership structure remains effective for the Company considering its size and its resources, and similar leadership structures are commonly utilized by other small public companies in the United States.